 How do you know if you're writing a memoir?
 Here's a quick memoir definition:

-A key point to make is that memoir is true.
-You don’t have to get every piece of dialogue perfect, but you do have to try to tell the story as best as you remember.
+A key point to make is that memoir is a true story.
+You don't have to get every piece of dialogue perfect, but you do have to try to tell the story or personal experience as best as you remember.